Robjects-Pi/Pi-Logger/autorun/README.md

 - Always ensure that you're not running both the cron job and the systemd service simultaneously to avoid duplicate logging or resource conflicts.

 These scripts provide a comprehensive way to manage your Raspberry Pi Logger service, including starting, stopping, and checking its status, while also being mindful of potential conflicts with existing cron jobs.

+These scripts ensure that the autorun of the diagnostics logger at reboot using systemd is properly configured and managed.
+They also provide checks for any conflicting cron jobs to avoid issues with the logger's execution.

+### Extra Notes

+I have provided the scripts for enabling, disabling, and checking the status of the systemd service.
+You can modify these scripts as needed to suit your specific requirements or integrate them into a larger automation workflow.
+I recommend testing these scripts in a safe environment before deploying them to production systems as some commands may require elevated privileges.

+For more details on setting up and managing systemd services, refer to the official documentation: [Systemd Documentation](https://www.freedesktop.org/wiki/Software/systemd/).